Best PDF Extraction Tools in 2026

 # Search extracted PDF content alongside other modalities

-results = client.retrievers.search(
+results = client.retrievers.execute(

 namespace="my-namespace",